graphcore-research/jax-scalify/README.md

     batch = jsa.as_scaled_array(batch)
     params = update(params, batch)
 ```
-In other words: model parameters and micro-batch are converted to `ScaledArray` objects, and the decorator `jsa.autoscale` properly transforms the graph into a scaled arithmetics graph (see the [MNIST examples](./experiments/mnist/) for more details).
+In other words: model parameters and micro-batch are converted to `ScaledArray` objects, and the decorator `jsa.scalify` properly transforms the graph into a scaled arithmetics graph (see the [MNIST examples](./experiments/mnist/) for more details).

 There are multiple benefits to this systematic approach: